jakemanger/NEVE/README.md

 Double click on NEVE_mac.app.zip to extract the app.

-Double click on NEVE_max.app to start NEVE.
+Double click on NEVE_mac.app to start NEVE.

 #### Windows